-We offer a number of different media types and you will see at a glance when you enter the shop which machines are loaded with what.
+We offer a number of different media types.
+When you enter the shop you will see at a glance what the machines are loaded with.

 Crushed Glass – Gentler than Coarse Mineral, but still very effective on metals, glass, ceramic, fibreglass and some plastics.
 Also can be used to remove coatings from harder species of wood.
 We offer 3 mesh sizes: 20/50 (coarse), 50/100 (standard) and 100/200 (fine).

 Glass Bead – Where crystalline or jagged medias leave a rough finish, glass bead acts as a peener.
 On softer metals such as aluminum or on harder metals where you want a finer finish, you are left with a “bright” satiny surface that is great to be either painted, clear coated, anodized or ceramic coated.
 We offer mesh sizes ranging from #4 (coarse) to #10 (fine).